IMPORTANT - PLEASE READ CAREFULLY AND REPLY USING THE BUTTONS AT THE BOTTOM OF THIS FORM

 Advertisements featuring active professional athletes from the sport for which an NCAA broadcast is being produced shall be prohibited.
 Advertisements featuring active professional athletes in other sports may not exceed more than 30 seconds per hour of any broadcast.
 Parties representing the NCAA in advertising sales or involved in advertising sales for NCAA broadcasts shall take every reasonable step to discourage the use by advertisers of active professional athletes from sports regulated by the NCAA, informing the advertisers of the NCAA's desire that such professional athletes not be used.
 Every potential sponsor shall be advised of the terms of this provision prior to contracting with such sponsor.
 Advertisements in broadcasts that contain references to the games, personnel (except as noted above), broadcasts, or other activities of professional sports organizations are not acceptable.

 Nontherapeutic drugs and, generally, other drug and patent medicine advertisements are prohibited; however, analgesics, cold remedies, antacids and athletic training aids that are in general use are acceptable.
 Institutional advertising by pharmaceutical firms also is acceptable.

 For a full list of the NCAA's advertising and promotional standards, please visit:

-9. IMG College and the NCAA reserve the right of final approval for all advertising in any championship.
+10. The NCAA reserves the right of final approval for all advertising in any championship.

 |A.||Live description of any game in progress is prohibited.
 Programming shall originate only from the media workroom, and use of NCAA courtesy telephones is prohibited.
 Radio station or networks may order telephones from the NCAA telecommunications contact center.|